Financing Therapy

 1) Insurance Referrals

-My practice is paneled directly with Aetna, Elevant, Blue Shield and Signa insurance providers.
+My practice is paneled with Aetna, Anthem Blue Cross, Blue Shield, Cigna, Magellan, Oxford, Quest, and United Health insurance providers.
 I also accept clients from Carelon Behavioral Health (CBH).
 CBH administers the Medi-cal program in the state of California through Partnership Health Plan.
-They also administer several employer’s EAP programs.
+They also administer referrals from Kaiser Permanente and several employer’s EAP programs.
 If you have a referral from CBH then fees (less copays) will be billed to them by me after a simple verification of eligibility.
-Payment of copays becomes your only responsibility.
+Copays become your only payment responsibility.

-In addition, although I am not directly paneled with Kaiser Permanente, they have an established relationship with CBH for “overflow” referrals to out-of-network providers.
-If you have Kaiser Health Insurance, you may contact them to pursue eligibility for an out-of-network referral to CBH.
-If Kaiser approves this referral, then session fees (less copays) would again be billed to CBH by me.
+Although I am not directly paneled with Kaiser Permanente, they have an established relationship with CBH for referrals to out-of-network providers.
+If you have Kaiser Health Insurance, you may contact your PCP to pursue eligibility for an “out-of-network authorization” to CBH for mental health services.
+Upon approval of this authorization by Kaiser’s Psychiatry Dept, session fees (less copays) would again be billed to CBH by me.

 2) Insurance Out-of-network reimbursement